 H. The ADM informs the old AIOTF (if available) that it is no longer the serving AIOTF for the AIoT Device, and the old AIOTF removes the AIoT Device context locally.

-Mobility registration

-Editor's note: whether and how to support mobility registration is FFS.

-Periodic registration

-Editor's note: whether and how to support periodic registration is FFS.

 7.1.2.2 DO-A data transfer aspects

 The following principles have been agreed for DO-A data transfer aspects in KI#2:

 - DO-A capable AIoT Devices initiates DO-A data transfer, triggered by the conditions which can be stored in local configuration or device implementation.
 The local configuration can be configured by the AF using the AIoT command procedure.

-Editor's note: It is FFS on the potential enhancement of Rel-19 command procedure to support configuration by the AF to the AIoT Device.

-Editor's note: It is FFS to support the periodic data collection.
+The AF can use the Write Command or “Application-Specific” Command to update the configuration in the AIoT device.

+NOTE 1: The “Application-Specific” Command allows the network transparently transmitting the command and command result in application layer containers between the AF and the AIoT devices.

-NOTE 1: The conditions in the local configuration are on application-level and out of scope of 3GPP.
+NOTE 2: The conditions in the local configuration are on application-level and out of scope of 3GPP.

+- For periodic data collection from the AIoT Devices:

+- The AF can trigger the command periodically;

+- The AIoT device can initiate reporting periodically if timer is supported.

 - DO-A capable AIoT Devices send DO-A data to the AIOTF via AIoT NAS message.
 The AIoT NAS message is security protected.

-NOTE 2: The details of security protection of AIoT NAS message will be determined by SA WG3.
+NOTE 3: The details of security protection of AIoT NAS message will be determined by SA WG3.

-Editor's note: Whether a NAS ACK response is needed is FFS, and it also depends on RAN WG2 to determine whether a NAS ACK response message is needed as an acknowledgement in MAC layer.

-Editor's note: Other information provided by AIoT Devices is FFS, including temporary ID, AIOTF ID, AF information and follow-up message indication.
+NOTE 4: Whether a NAS response is needed, it can be determined in the normative phase.

 - After the AIOTF receives the AIoT NAS message, the AIOTF retrieves the target address from the AIoT Device Profile Data in ADM if not available locally.

+NOTE 5: Whether one or multiple target address(es) can be stored in AIoT Device Profile Data, it can be determined in the normative phase.
+For one target address option, further details on AIOTF behaviour will be determined in the normative phase.

 - The AIOTF notifies the DO-A data and the AIoT Device Permanent ID to the AF(s), optionally via the NEF.

-Editor's note: It is FFS on whether the AIOTF routes the DO-A data based on the AF information from AIoT Devices.

-Editor's note: It is FFS on whether the AIoT Device Profile Data stores multiple target addresses.

-- The AF subscribes to the AIOTF for the DO-A data delivery of AIoT Devices directly or via the NEF, with target address provided.
+- The AF subscribes to the AIOTF for the DO-A data delivery of AIoT Devices directly or via the NEF.
+To subscribe, the AF provides information about target AIoT Device(s) and the target address.